MaximeBuck/Portfolio/README.md

 I competed in a science challenge show on Luxembourg TV:
 - **Take Off (Season 2)** — finished 2nd place: https://www.youtube.com/@takeoffshow_lu

-My aims at ETH RC are to build real systems with a strong team, learn fast, and contribute wherever needed (mechanical, electronics, software, or integration). 🔥